The NBC Mystery Movie: Inaugural programs

 The umbrella series was counted a great success in its first season and finished at number 14 in the Nielsen ratings for the 1971–1972 season.
 Columbo was nominated for eight Emmy Awards and won four categories.
-This success prompted NBC to move the series to the competitive 8:30-10:00 Sunday evening time period for the second season as The NBC Sunday Mystery Movie.
+This prompted NBC to move the series to the competitive 8:30-10:00 Sunday evening time period for the second season as The NBC Sunday Mystery Movie.
 In addition, a fourth show was added to the rotation, lasting two seasons (1972–1974):